jessepav/lacygoill-wiki-backup/awk/awk.md

 ### Check its authenticity

-Download the associated signature, and run `$ gpg` to check it:
+Download the associated signature, and run gpg to check it:

     $ gpg gawk-4.2.1.tar.xz.sig